 - Protecting the rights of the species that live in and depend on a healthy Salish Sea, including forage fish, salmon, and Orca.
-A rights of nature law would help citizens take legal action to remove dams, reduce or eliminate oil tankers, reduce or eliminate noise from recreational boats, and expand marine protection areas.

 - Protecting and fostering a healthy climate, which we could do by moving away from fossil fuels.